singha-brother/Security_Notes/Portswigger/HTTP_Host_Header_Attacks/notes.md

 ```

 - other websites try to apply matching logic to allow for arbitary subdomains and able to bypass the validation entirely by registering an arbitary domain name that ends with the same sequence of characters as a whitelisted one:
+- inject by adding `not` in front of valid domain

 ```
 GET /example HTTP/1.1